 In this epic story of love, envy, betrayal and revenge, Heathcliff and Catherine come together in a romance that destroys them and those around them.
 Set in the lonely and bleak Yorkshire moors, this classic tale of thwarted passion begins when the new tenant of Thrushcross Grange, a Mr Lockwood, is forced to seek shelter for a night at Wuthering Heights.
 As the night passes, Lockwood learns of the tumultuous past of Wuthering Heights and of those connected with it.

-Wuthering Heights, published in 1847, was Emily Bronte’s first and only published novel.
-A classic tale of jealousy, vengefulness and passion, it is widely regarded as a classic of English literature.
+Book was publish in 1847, and was Emily Bronte’s first and only publish novel.
+A classic tale of jealousy, vengefulness and passion, it is widely regard as a classic of English literature.

 The novel brings out Emily Brontë’s mastery of an extremely complex structure, acute evocation of place and poetic grandeur of vision.
 Emily died on December 19, 1848, at the young age of thirty.
 She knew nothing of the success which Wuthering Heights was to be finally accord with.

 Wuthering Heights is Emily Brontë’s only novel.
 It was first published in 1847 under the pseudonym Ellis Bell.
 And a posthumous second edition was edit by her sister Charlotte.
 The name of the novel comes from the Yorkshire manor on the moors on which the story centres (as an adjective, wuthering is a Yorkshire word referring to turbulent weather).
 The narrative tells the tale of the all-encompassing and passionate, yet thwarted, love between Heathcliff and Catherine Earnshaw.
 And how this unresolved passion eventually destroys them and many around them.

 Add this book to your reading list now !